cinemaSkrillex/R-Teh/documentation/developper/technology_choices/networking.md

   - Using a single library for both protocols simplifies development and ensures **consistency** in the networking codebase.

 - **OS-specific Network API**:
-  - Offers **low-level control and optimization** for network operations.
+  - Offers **low-level control and optimization** for Network operations.
   - Can introduce platform dependencies and complexities, impacting **cross-platform compatibility** and **portability**.

   **Why we chose Boost.Asio over OS-specific APIs**: